 Glossary of terms and acronyms related to business valuation

-Assets: The economic resources owned by a company, such as real estate, equipment, inventory, and patents.
+Assets: The economic resources owned by a business, such as real estate, equipment, inventory, and patents.

-Discount: Bring a future value back to its present value using a discount rate.
-This makes it possible to compare amounts of money received at different points in time.
+Discount: To reduce a future value to its present value using a discount rate.
+This allows you to compare amounts of money received at different points in time.

 Market Comparables: Similar companies in the same industry used to compare market multiples.

-WACC: Weighted average cost of capital.
-The average rate of return that the company must offer its investors to compensate for the risk of their investments.
+WACC: Weighted Average Cost of Capital.
+The average rate of return a company must offer its investors to compensate for the risk of their investments.
 Used as a discount rate in DCF valuations.

-Due diligence: The process of thoroughly examining a company before its acquisition to evaluate its assets, liabilities and potential risks.
+Due diligence: The process of thoroughly examining a company before its acquisition to assess its assets, liabilities, and potential risks.

 DCF: Discounted Cash Flow.
-A valuation method that estimates the value of a company by discounting its expected future cash flows to their present value.
+A valuation method that estimates a company's value by discounting its expected future cash flows to their present value.

-Cash Flow: The money that flows into and out of the business during a given period, resulting from its operations, investments and financing activities.
+Cash flow: The money that comes in and goes out of the business during a given period, resulting from its operations, investments, and financing activities.

-Liquidation: The process of quickly selling a company's assets, often for less than market value, usually due to financial difficulties.
+Liquidation: The process of quickly selling a company's assets, often at prices below their market value, usually due to financial difficulties.

-Multiple: A financial ratio used to assess the value of a company by comparing a measure of its performance (such as EBITDA) to similar companies.
+Multiple: A financial ratio used to assess a company's value by comparing a measure of its performance (such as EBITDA) to similar companies.

-Liabilities: A company's financial obligations, such as debts, tax obligations, and long-term contracts.
+Liabilities: A company's financial obligations, such as debts, tax liabilities, and long-term contracts.

-Cash Flow Projection: An estimate of the future cash flows a business will generate over a specified period of time, based on assumptions of revenue and expense growth.
+Cash flow projection: An estimate of the future cash flows a company will generate over a specified period, based on assumptions about revenue and expense growth.

-Financial Ratios: Measures used to evaluate a company's financial performance, such as price-to-earnings (P/E) ratio and enterprise value-to-EBITDA ratio.
+Financial ratios: Measures used to assess a company's financial performance, such as the price-to-earnings (P/E) ratio and the enterprise value-to-EBITDA ratio.

 Discount rate: The rate used to discount a company's future cash flows to determine their present value.
-It reflects the cost of capital and the risk associated with the business.
+It reflects the cost of capital and the risk associated with the company.

-Liquidation Value: An estimate of the value a business could achieve if it were to be sold quickly, often due to financial difficulties, taking into account lower sales prices and liquidation costs.
+Liquidation Value: An estimate of the value a business could achieve if it were to be sold quickly, often due to financial difficulties, taking into account lower selling prices and liquidation costs.

 Liquidity ratios

-- Definition: Measures a company's ability to pay its short-term debts with its current assets.
+- Definition: Measures a company's ability to pay its short-term debts with its short-term assets.

 - Formula: Current assets / Current liabilities

-- Explanation: A ratio greater than 1 indicates that the company has enough liquid assets to cover its short-term debts.
-A ratio that is too high may indicate inefficient asset management.
+- Explanation: A ratio greater than 1 indicates that the company has sufficient liquid assets to cover its short-term liabilities.
+A ratio that is too high may indicate ineffective asset management.

-- Definition: Evaluates the company's ability to pay its short-term debts without selling its inventory.
+- Definition: Assesses the company's ability to pay its short-term debts without selling its inventory.

-- Formula: (Current assets - Stocks) / Current liabilities
+- Formula: (Current assets - Inventories) / Current liabilities

 - Explanation: A ratio greater than 1 means that the company can cover its immediate obligations without having to liquidate its inventory.